Club-INTech/UST-10LX/README.md

 ## Setup

 The setup is very minimal : the interface on which the LiDAR connects must be correctly configured (192.168.0.0/24 subnet by default) and that's pretty much it!
+You can change the values in the main function and in the different header files to suit your needs.